hashicorp/terraform/website/source/docs/providers/fastly/r/service_v1.html.markdown

 have dynamically gzip'ed.
 Example: `["text/html", "text/css"]`.
 * `extensions` - (Optional) File extensions for each file type to dynamically gzip.
 Example: `["css", "js"]`.
+* `cache_condition` - (Optional) Name of already defined `condition` controlling when this gzip configuration applies.
+This `condition` must be of type `CACHE`.
+For detailed information about Conditionals, see [Fastly's Documentation on Conditionals][fastly-conditionals].

 The `Header` block supports adding, removing, or modifying Request and Response